 The quark-jet framework is based on the original model of the collinear hadronization of an unpolarized quark~\cite{Field:1976ve,Field:1977fa}.
 Over the past several years it has been developed to include the production of kaons and other hadrons~\cite{Ito:2009zc,Matevosyan:2010hh,Matevosyan:2011ey,PhysRevD.86.059904}, as well as the transverse momentum dependence~\cite{Matevosyan:2011vj} by utilizing MC simulations of the hadronization process and the Nambu--Jona-Lasinio (NJL) quark model~\cite{Nambu:1961tp,Nambu:1961fr} for calculating the input elementary fragmentation functions.
-We also studied DiFFs~\cite{Matevosyan:2013aka, Matevosyan:2013nla, Matevosyan:2013eia} within the framework, with a simplistic treatment of the quark polarization to access the so-called single hadron Collins fragmentation function and the IFF.
+We also studied DiFFs~\cite{Matevosyan:2013aka, Matevosyan:2013nla, Matevosyan:2013eia} within the framework, with a simplistic treatment of the quark polarization to access the so-called single-hadron Collins fragmentation function (FF) and the IFF.
 A self-consistent treatment of the quark polarization within the quark-jet picture was recently developed in Ref.~\cite{Bentz:2016rav} and used to calculate the Collins fragmentation functions of a polarized light quark into pions~\cite{Matevosyan:2016fwi}.

 Following our previous work on calculations of the helicity-dependent DiFF in~\cite{Matevosyan:2017alv} within the quark-jet framework, here we extend the study to the DiFFs involving the correlations between the transverse polarization of the fragmenting quark and the transverse momenta of the two hadrons.
-The goal is to provide a description of the complete set of the leading-twist two-hadron fragmentation functions for unpolarized hadron pairs within a self-consistent framework of polarized quark hadronization and complement the description of the single hadron fragmentation functions in Ref.~\cite{Matevosyan:2016fwi} within the same approach.
+The goal is to provide a description of the complete set of the leading-twist two-hadron fragmentation functions for unpolarized hadron pairs within a self-consistent framework of polarized quark hadronization and to complement the description of the single hadron fragmentation functions in Ref.~\cite{Matevosyan:2016fwi} within the same approach.

 This paper is organized in the following way.
 In Sec.~\ref{SEC_DIFF_FORM} we summarize the DiFF kinematics and formal definitions.
-In the following Sec.~\ref{SEC_MC} we derive the expressions for extracting the moments of DiFFs from the polarized number density.
-The numerical results for the DiFFs are presented in Sec.~\ref{SEC_NJL_JET}, while their validation tests against explicit integral expressions for the two hadron emission process are detailed in Sec.~\ref{SEC_VALIDATION}.
+In Sec.~\ref{SEC_MC} we derive the expressions for extracting the moments of DiFFs from the polarized number density.
+The numerical results for the DiFFs are presented in Sec.~\ref{SEC_NJL_JET}, while their validation tests against explicit integral expressions for the two-hadron emission process are detailed in Sec.~\ref{SEC_VALIDATION}.
 The final conclusions are presented in Sec.~\ref{SEC_CONCLUSIONS}.